 Benjamin F. Jackson is an associate at Cohen Milstein and a member of the Securities Litigation & Investor Protection practice where he represents institutional and individual shareholders in derivative lawsuits and securities class actions.
 In 2022, Super Lawyers recognized Mr. Jackson as a New York Metro Rising Star.

 Prior to joining Cohen Milstein, Mr. Jackson was a litigation associate at a highly regarded national defense firm, where he focused on securities, antitrust, white collar investigations, and intellectual property litigation.

-Mr. Jackson earned his A.B., summa cum laude, at Washington University in St. Louis.
-He earned his J.D., magna cum laude, from Harvard Law School, where he won the Ames Moot Court Competition.
-While attending law school, Mr. Jackson served as Forum Chair of the Harvard Law Review and Co-Chair of the Harvard Law School Mississippi Delta Project.
+Mr. Jackson earned his A.B., summa cum laude, at Washington University in St. Louis, where he was a Lien Scholar.
+He earned his J.D., magna cum laude, from Harvard Law School, where he served as Forum Chair of the Harvard Law Review and won the Ames Moot Court Competition.

-Mr. Jackson’s legal publications include Censorship and Freedom of Expression in the Age of Facebook, 44 N.M.
+A prolific writer, Mr. Jackson’s legal publications include Censorship and Freedom of Expression in the Age of Facebook, 44 N.M.
 L. Rev. 121 (2014); Note, Danger Lurking in the Shadows: Why Regulators Lack the Authority to Effectively Fight Contagion in the Shadow Banking System, 127 Harv.
 L. Rev. 729 (2013); and Recent Case, U.S. Bank National Ass’n v.
 Ibanez, 941 N.E.2d 40 (Mass.
 2011), 125 Harv.
 L. Rev. 827 (2012).

-Before attending law school, he was a consultant in the financial services practice of a global strategy consulting firm.
+Before attending law school, Mr. Jackson was a consultant in the financial services practice of a global strategy consulting firm.